stakpak/devx/README.md

 ## Introduction

 Guku DevX is a tool for building developer-centric interfaces for your internal developer platform (IDP).
-Use DevX to standardise how developers run apps and enable infrastructure self-service.
+Use DevX to build flexible internal standards, prevent misconfigurations early, and enable infrastructure self-service.

 **Developer-centric configurations using a single config for all envrionments, for all vendors!**
 ![alt text](https://devx.guku.io/assets/images/image02.png)